Living with type 1 diabetes

 If you have diabetes, your risk of developing a cardiovascular disease, such as a heart attack or stroke, is increased.

 As well as increasing this risk further, smoking also increases your risk of developing many other serious smoking-related conditions, such as lung cancer.

 If you want to give up smoking, your GP can provide you with advice, support and treatment to help you quit.

 If you have diabetes, drink alcohol in moderation (if you drink), and never drink alcohol on an empty stomach.
 Depending on the amount you drink, alcohol can cause either high or low blood glucose levels (hyperglycaemia or hypoglycaemia).

 Drinking alcohol may also affect your ability to carry out insulin treatment or blood glucose monitoring, so always be careful not to drink too much.
-The recommended daily alcohol limit is three to four units for men and two to three units for women.
+The recommended alcohol limit is 14 units a week for men and women.

 Read more about alcohol units.